fewprojects/.github/profile/README.md

 # Few Projects 👋

-A public organization of Ope-source front end projects by [theankitnet](https://theankitnet.com)
+A public organization of Open-source front end projects by [theankitnet](https://theankitnet.com)
 <!--

 **Here are some ideas to get you started:**